-To expand your access to this innovative portfolio of lens enhancements, new and improved TechShield Anti-Reflective (AR) Coatings are now available through a continually growing list of labs, with even more labs to follow soon.
+To expand your access to this innovative portfolio of lens enhancements, TechShield Anti-Reflective (AR) Coatings are now available through a continually growing list of labs, with even more to follow soon.

 This is part two in a four-part series guest-written by nationally recognized blue light expert, Gary Morgan, OD.